Finding missing or moved photos

 and Copy).
 In doing this they will almost always cause Lightroom

-to loose track of the moved folders and photos within them (denoted by ?
+to loose track of the moved folders and therefore the photos within them.
+This is denoted by

 Figure 1 - Library Module